openopus-org/openopus_api/README.md

 # openopus_api
 [Open Opus](https://openopus.org) is a free and open source API to classical music metadata.

-It provides composers, works and performers information to classical music apps such as [Concertmaster](https://getconcertmaster.com) and [Concertino](https://getconcertino.com).
+It provides composers, works and performers information to classical music apps such as [Concertmaster](https://getconcertmaster.com).
 It's written in PHP and relies on a MySQL database.
 It's free and everybody can use it directly.
 Additionally, all Open Opus data is in the [public domain](https://creativecommons.org/publicdomain/zero/1.0/) and can be freely used.

 ## Usage